etcimon/libhttp2/README.md

 Distributed under the terms of the MIT license with an additional section 1.2 of the curl/libcurl project.
 Consult the provided LICENSE.md file for details

+The list of contributors is available in the nghttp2 repository at: https://github.com/nghttp2/nghttp2/blob/master/AUTHORS